 From the inception of recycling in its modern day form, recycling has undergone many changes.
-For a fun, yet brief timeline of recycling history, click here.
 We get many questions at the district about what is recyclable and what is not.
 Questions like:

 “What plastics are recyclable?”

 “Why can’t I use the numbers on the plastics?”

 “I used to be able to put all of my plastics in your bins and now I cannot.
 Why?”

 These are all great questions.
 Let’s look into this together.

 For those new to recycling, there are 7 different types of plastics.
 Each represents a different resin code that helps to sort plastics into different categories.
 For more on these numbers, click here.
 Nationally, waste haulers in the recycling industry that are moving away from using the well known numbers to identify the plastics they want in the recycling stream.